University College Dublin Partnership

 - Check when the course is offered (semester 1 = fall, semester 2 = spring)

-A full course load at University College Dublin is 30 ECTS credits for the semester (equivalent to 15 U.S. semester credit hours).
+The typical course load at University College Dublin is 25-30 ECTS credits, which is equivalent to 12.5-15 U.S. semester credit hours.

 English majors may enroll in a full course load of English modules and will receive priority registration for these modules, particularly with 300 level (level-3) modules.
-These students can select up to two, 300 level modules, worth 10 ECTS credits each.
-Non-English majors are encouraged to speak with their Program Advisor for guidance on the appropriate modules to select.
+These students can select up to two, 300-level modules, worth 10 ECTS credits each.
+Non-English majors are encouraged to speak with their IFSA Enrollment Counselor for guidance on the appropriate modules to select.